 We’ve rounded up the pros and cons of our perpetual and term (monthly and annual) licenses so you can decide which best suits your needs.

-Scalability and license management – additional staff members require new licences outright – but if a staff member leaves, you are stuck with perpetual licenses you may no longer need.
+- Scalability and license management – additional staff members require new licenses outright – but if a staff member leaves, you are stuck with perpetual licenses you may no longer need.